jmolds/bill_phone/README.md

 3. Run the app and test both incoming and outgoing calls
 4. Test the timeline visualization and time-based availability
 5. Verify that the app operates correctly in landscape mode
+6. Test the profile image and animated outline effect

 ## Technical Architecture